top of page

 Know CPR

-Knowing CPR is always a good thing to have knowledge of in case of emergency.
-Often lakes are far from medical help and this can help save lives while medical help is on their way.
+Knowing CPR is always a good thing to have knowledge of in case of an emergency.
+Often, lakes are far from medical help, and this can help save lives while medical help is on its way.

 Do Not Let Children Drive Boats or Jet Skis